Skip to content Skip to sidebar Skip to footer

 The Relics of St. Andrew: A Scottish Pilgrimage

-As the route progresses, walkers reach the Fife region and cross the iconic Firth of Forth over one of the bridges that link the two banks.
-Fife is known as the ‘Kingdom of Fife’, an ancient county that played a pivotal role in Scotland’s medieval history.
+As walkers progress along Cramond and then through the beautiful scenery of the Rosebery estate before they will come to the historic town of South Queensferry.
+Walkers would then cross the iconic Forth road bridge and enter into the kingdom of Fife, an ancient county that played a pivotal role in Scotland’s medieval history.
 It is an area rich in legend and tradition, and every step you take reveals more about the region’s cultural heritage.

 The ancient Benedictine Abbey on Inchcolm Island and St Brigid’s Church are iconic examples of the medieval Christian heritage of the region.
 Another point of great interest is Earlsferry Beach –the place where pilgrims used to disembark to walk the last part of their journey.